-A Silent Night Itinerary – The Christmas Carol Heritage Path in Seven Days
+Silent Night Itinerary – The Christmas Carol Heritage Path in Seven Days

 You can comfortably see the main sites that cover the core aspects of the Silent Night song’s history timeline in seven days.
-It would be easier, logistically, to start eastward in Upper Austria working westward through SalzburgerLand and to Tirol (or the other way around).
+It would be easier, logistically, to start eastward in Upper Austria, working westward through SalzburgerLand and to Tirol (or the other way around).

-The following overview of Silent Night related destinations and highlights is in the chronological order of the song’s beginnings in SalzburgerLand to the journey it took with the Tyrolean singing families.
+The following overview of Silent Night destinations and highlights is in the chronological order of the song’s beginnings in SalzburgerLand to the journey it took with the Tyrolean singing families.

-Finding the Origins of Silent Night in Salzburg, SalzburgerLand
+Origins of Silent Night in Salzburg, SalzburgerLand

 Duration: 2-3 days

 One of the beating hearts of advent activity is the well-known city of Salzburg where Christmas markets, shows, gorgeous city decor and themed museums get everyone in the Christmas mood.
-And with the wider region – known as SalzburgerLand – being at the very core of the Silent night song’s origins, it is certainly the very best, and most traditional, place to start.
+And with the wider region – known as SalzburgerLand – being at the very core of the Silent night song’s origins, it is certainly the very best, and the most traditional place to start.